 Sid Lerner is the Chairman and Founder of The Monday Campaigns.
 He started Meatless Monday in 2003 and since then the campaign has grown into a global movement with programs in 35 countries and with participation from thousands of restaurants, schools, worksites, communities and celebrities.
 Mr. Lerner’s long and varied career includes working as a creative director in advertising on classic brands such as P&G’s Charmin and Johnson’s Pledge, producing six non-fiction books, including Monday Morning Quarterback, and heading his own creative consulting business—Sid Lerner Associates.
 Mr. Lerner is also President of BioRings LLC, a non-hormonal contraceptive/STD product he co-invented with two Weill Cornell Medical researchers.
 In 2011 the Public Health Association of New York City awarded him the Special Merit Award for his development of creative public health marketing strategies.
 In 2013, he received the Dean’s Medal from Johns Hopkins Bloomberg School of Public Health and the Syracuse University Arents Award, their highest alumni award.

-Peter Madonia, an advisor and confidant to three New York City mayors, joined the Rockefeller Foundation in 2006 as Chief Operating Officer.
-He provides advice and counsel to Judith Rodin, its President, and leadership and strategic direction for programmatic, financial and operational functions at one of the nation’s largest and oldest private foundations.
-Previously, Madonia served as Chief of Staff to New York City Mayor Michael R. Bloomberg, a position he was appointed to after serving as senior advisor to the Bloomberg for Mayor Campaign.
-Madonia also owned and operated a successful 100-year-old family business for twelve years, and serves on the boards of Philanthropy New York, The Picture House, Fordham University/WFUV Radio, Fordham University/Feerick Center for Social Justice and Dispute Resolution, Jamaica Bay Rockaway Park Conservency, PlaNYC Sustainability Advisory Board, Randall’s Island Foundation, and the Belmont District Management Association.
-Mr. Madonia received his BA from Fordham University, where he has taught urban studies as an adjunct professor.
+Peter Madonia, an advisor and confidant to three New York City mayors, joined the Rockefeller Foundation in 2006 as Chief Operating Officer, where he retired in 2018.
+He provides advice and counsel to Rajiv Shah, its President, and leadership and strategic direction for programmatic, financial and operational functions at one of the nation’s largest and oldest private foundations.
+Previously, Mr. Madonia served as Chief of Staff to New York City Mayor Michael R. Bloomberg, a position he was appointed to after serving as senior advisor to the Bloomberg for Mayor Campaign.
+Mr. Madonia also owned and operated a successful 100-year-old family business for twelve years, and serves on the boards of Philanthropy New York, The Picture House, Fordham University/WFUV Radio, Fordham University/Feerick Center for Social Justice and Dispute Resolution, Jamaica Bay Rockaway Park Conservency, PlaNYC Sustainability Advisory Board, and the Belmont District Management Association.
+Mr. Madonia received his BA from Fordham University.
 He has a Master’s in Urban Studies from the University of Chicago.

 Phyllis Mailman attended Radcliffe College and is vice president of the Mailman Foundation and of the Joshua Mailman Foundation.
 She and her late husband, Joseph L. Mailman, were principal donors to the Mailman Research Center at the McLean Hospital in Belmont, Massachusetts, and to the Mailman Center for Child Development at the University of Miami.
 In 1998, the Mailman Foundation made a generous gift to name the Joseph L. Mailman School of Public Health at Columbia University.
 In addition to sitting on the Board of Overseers for the Mailman School, Mrs. Mailman is also on the board of Lincoln Center Theatre.